AyrA/HolidayLib/README.md

 # HolidayLib

-This is a library for storing holidays in a manner that allows automated computations
+This is a library for storing holidays in a manner that allows automated computations.

+The repository comes with a crude command line application to create and edit serialized holiday data.

 # Types

-Different types of various complexity are supported.
+Different types of various complexity are included.
+Custom types can be derived from `Holiday`

 They all support XML serialization out of the box.

 ## Holiday